Angga-XII/HydroPhone/Android Apps/README.md

 # Hydrophone

-Hydrophone is the Android (and possible implementation for IoS too) application for the IoT integrated Hydroponic system created using the Flutter UI Toolkit provided by google on Android Studio using [this](https://github.com/londonappbrewery/bmi-calculator-flutter) as design base.
+Hydrophone is the Android (and possible implementation for IoS too) application for the IoT integrated Hydroponic system created using the Flutter UI Toolkit provided by google on Android Studio based on the design of [this](https://github.com/londonappbrewery/bmi-calculator-flutter). app

 ## Getting Started